hillaryAHR/LIB-201/metadata.md

 In this example, ```Motion pictures``` is broadly used enough in this list of results, and it captures the meaning that the people in the letters are using, since they are talking about going to a movie theatre to see a motion picture, so we'll go with that!

 ## Bias in Subject Headings
 Let's pause.
-Controlled vocabularies are great for consistency and linking things, but they can also be problematic, especially when it comes to describing historically marginalized people.
+Controlled vocabularies are great for consistency and linking things, but they can also be problematic, especially when it comes to describing historically marginalized people (See articles by <a href="https://candler.emory.edu/pitts-staff-works-to-counteract-racism-in-library-catalog/">Hanna</a> and <a href="https://doi.org/10.17723/0360-9081-81.1.65">Baucom</a>).
 Recently, catalogers have rewritten guideline to change the subject heading "illegal alien" to "undocumented immigrant."
 In the first heading, the person was criminalized, and in the second heading, the phrase is descriptive, and not as loaded.
 When choosing a subject heading, keep in mind the consequences of your words.Another example is the subject heading <a href="https://mlp.ent.sirsi.net/client/en_US/muw/search/results?qu=Minorities.&lm=MUWITEMS&rt=false%7C%7C%7CSUBJECT%7C%7C%7CSubject">"minorities."</a> In addition to not being very descriptive, it is often a loaded term that de-humanizes a group of people.
 Your job in choosing a subject heading is to create a helpful category for users who are interacting with items in a collection.
 If you came across a folder of photographs labeled "minorities," what would you expect to find?
 Even if you didn't know what was in there, what would be more specific, more helpful, or more appropriate?

 ## Check-in
-Complete the <a href="https://muw.instructure.com/courses/19899/quizzes/78705">4.Metadata check-in</a> here.
+Complete the <a href="https://muw.instructure.com/courses/22335/quizzes/94003/">4.Metadata check-in</a> here.

 # 5. Project and Data management
 By this point, you have seen how much behind-the-scenes work that goes into creating metadata from scratch!
 It's a lot!
 And this is just when you're creating metadata on your own. **But we are working as a group!** We will discuss what we'll need to do as a group in class, but consider these parts of project and data management that are embedded in creating digital scholarship.